5 RULES: THE Dos and Don'ts of Attending a Destination wedding

 - Finally, the travel agent cannot assist you if you don’t book within the group.
 If you book separately, you lose the personal one-on-one service that the agent provides.
 If something goes wrong, you’ll be left calling customer service at one of these big generic sites… yuck.

-4. Do NOT bring gifts to the destination.
 It is very thoughtful to give your wedding couple a gift- good for you!
 However, do the couple a favor and don’t bring it to the destination.
 It’s just one more thing they have to lug home.
-With baggage fees as high as they are, this can add an unncessary burden to the couple.
+With baggage fees as high as they are, this can add an unnecessary burden to the couple.